CTZxVULKAN/dots/nvim/README.md

 ### Packer.nvim

--- You must run this or `PackerSync` whenever you make changes to your plugin configuration -- Regenerate compiled loader file
+* -- You must run this or `PackerSync` whenever you make changes to your plugin configuration

-:PackerCompile
+* -- Regenerate compiled loader file
+`:PackerCompile`

--- Remove any disabled or unused plugins
+* -- Remove any disabled or unused plugins `:PackerClean`
-:PackerClean

--- Clean, then install missing plugins
+* -- Clean, then install missing plugins `:PackerInstall`
-:PackerInstall

--- Clean, then update and install plugins :PackerUpdate
+* -- Clean, then update and install plugins `:PackerUpdate`

--- Perform `PackerUpdate` and then `PackerCompile` :PackerSync
+* -- Perform `PackerUpdate` and then `PackerCompile` `:PackerSync`

--- Loads opt plugin immediately
+* -- Loads opt plugin immediately
-:PackerLoad completion-nvim ale
+`:PackerLoad `